Danville-Pittsylvania Metropolitan Planning Organization (MPO)

 The MPO has an approved Transportation Improvement Program for a four year period, from Fiscal Year 2018 to Fiscal Year 2021.
 The document details projects to improve the area's transportation system, facilities, and services based on what is believed at the time to be amounts of funding reasonably thought to be available for the work during each respective three year time period.
 The program covers transportation elements such as urban streets, primary roads, secondary roads, safety program projects, enhancement program projects, and Route 58 corridor improvement program projects.

-The Danville MPO initially adopted its annual Unified Transportation Planning Work Program in the spring of 2016 for Fiscal Year 2017.
+The Danville MPO initially adopted its annual Unified Transportation Planning Work Program in the spring of 2017 for Fiscal Year 2018.
 This plan formally establishes the activities of the MPO's Policy Board (the organization's governing body), its staff, its committees, and in most years, the consultants contracted by the MPO to undertake special planning studies to address specific corridors or intersections within the MPO area in detail.
-A draft FY 2018 UWP is currently available for review and consideration of adoption at the May 11, 2017 MPO Policy Board meeting.

 During FY 2016, the following consultant-led studies are being conducted: 1) Corridor study for Mount Cross Road at Averett University North Campus and 2) Bicycle/Pedestrian study for Danville's River District.